 In other words, hair stylist tax deductions are a nice way to save some money on your taxes, which in turn increases the amount of money you get to keep.
 And while we work with lots of different types of business owners, we haven’t yet met one who’s looking to pay extra in taxes.

 The reduction of income, as detailed above, is done by claiming certain business related expenses as write-offs.
 Some people mistakenly think that every expense can be used as a tax claim.
 This is untrue.
 Most recognized hair stylist tax write-offs need to be either true business expenses for day-to-day operations, or directly related to helping your business grow.

 Also keep in mind, even when something is tax deductible, there may be limits on how much you can claim.
 For example, there is only so much you’re allowed to deduct for automobile use per year, business related entertainment, charitable donations, and even your retirement plan.

 Common Hair Stylist Tax Write-Offs

-If expensing all sorts of things sounds interesting to you (and it should!) the next question is: what kinds of things can you write-off, to save on your self-employed hair stylist taxes?
+If expensing all sorts of things sounds interesting to you (and it should!) the next question is: what can a hairdresser claim on tax?
 Your options include:

 1. Tools and supplies